 Not just about the money.
 In recent years, a growing number of highly-skilled professionals have abandoned traditional employment to become independent.
 Despite numerous opportunities and advantages, stigma against the world of independent consulting persists.
 Speak to any independent contractor, and chances are they will reminisce beginning their independent journey with questions about whether they had just been laid off.
 Is that all there is to independent consulting?
 Surveys show that the independent model is a conscious, rational choice to abandon old ways of working.
-The newly rising professional gig economy is fueled by an ambition of freedom – to take on rewarding projects, to specialize and to shape one’s own career path.
+The newly rising professional gig economy is fueled by an ambition of freedom – to take on rewarding projects, to specialise and to redefine your career path.

 Greater happiness and satisfaction in self-employment